SSewpaul/Hot-dog-or-not-hot-dog/README.md

   - Too high or too low of a learning rate
   - Insufficient amount of layers

-Feel free to make use of the code and edit it.
+Feel free to make use of the code and edit it so as to make it more efficient.